 If you are addicted to any kind of drug, you are most likely suffering from both glucose deficiency and adrenaline addiction.
 If you are addicted to opiates, you may have an opiate addiction as well as an adrenaline addiction.
 Unfortunately, these two addictions can work together to wreak even greater havoc.
 An opiate addiction can be incredibly hard to break because when a person uses, their adrenaline runs full throttle.
 An amphetamine addiction can be challenging to break in a similar way because every time a person takes an amphetamine, their adrenals flood the body with adrenaline.
 When it comes to breaking a drug addiction, it is important to bring in an abundance of mineral salts from vegetables, leafy greens, and certain fruits.
 One simple way to bring in mineral salts is having a daily glass of lemon water.
 Another critical piece is bringing in the right kind of glucose.
 Try bringing in wild blueberries, apples, melons, mangoes, papaya, or whatever glucose-rich foods you or your loved one desires.
 Raw honey is another incredible food that is jam-packed with minerals.

 When it comes to healing from drug addiction is it important to try and eat nourishing foods every hour or hour and a half.
 Celery and celery juice can be incredibly healing for all addictions, but especially drug addictions.
 Celery can help with the detox process by purging the liver of toxins.
 Someone trying to heal from a drug addiction may not only be suffering from a glucose deficiency and an adrenaline addiction, but most likely has an extremely clogged liver as well.
-Cleaning up this important organ can be a critical piece of healing from a drug addiction.
+It’s critical to understand how the liver works and what it needs, all of which I share in detail in my book, Liver Rescue.
 Seeking a good doctor, clinic or rehabilitation support should always be considered for drug addictions of any kind.

 As you can see, when it comes to combating addiction it is important that you fuel your body properly and understand the role of adrenaline in the addiction cycle.
 For example, bulimia is a challenging disorder to break because it is incredibly easy to become addicted to the tremendous amount of adrenaline that surges when the contents of the stomach are forced up.
 Although an emotional hardship or toxic heavy metals in the brain can certainly play a role in someone’s bulimia, it is critical to understand that there is an addictive adrenaline high that can create a euphoric feeling when someone acts on their eating disorder behaviors.
 Understanding this adrenaline component can be extremely helpful for someone seeking to recover from bulimia.
 In this same way, when you are addicted to smoking cigarettes, you may unknowingly experience an adrenaline surge which signals you to take a break and smoke a cigarette.
 When it comes to breaking free from any adrenaline-related addiction, It is critically important that you support the glycogen storage in the brain by fueling your body with ample fruits and veggies.
 The natural sugar does an incredible job of supporting the electrical inner-workings of the brain, and plays a vital role in keeping us from falling victim to other addictions.